 Corporate Social Responsibility Consultant

-Corporate social responsibility consultants may work in businesses as permanent employees, but they may also instead be employed by a consultancy firm.
-They can even be freelancers, and remote corporate responsibility jobs may also be found within this particular title.
-As a corporate social responsibility consultant, you may:
+These types of consultants may work as permanent employees, but they may also instead be employed by a consultancy firm.
+They can even be freelancers, and remote jobs may also be found within this particular title.

 - Assess what a business can do in ESG — environmental, social, and governance — to impact positively and simultaneously raise its profile.

-- Analyze what CSR steps would have the largest impact while being cost-effective.
+- Analyze what steps would have the largest impact while being cost-effective.

-- Help to develop programs in line with the ideals of corporate responsibility.
+- Help to develop programs in line with the ideals of corporate responsibility and sustainability.

 See Related: Best Impact Investing Jobs